elehcimd/stratosphere/README.md

 You can also use the platform to quickly reverse-engineer HTTP/HTTPS web requests, including REST APIs.
 This lets you unlock the potential of private REST APIs, investigate GDPR breaches, and implement new scrapers to extend the knowledge base and power new web apps.

-## News - Honorable Mention on Bellingcat’s April 2023 Hackathon
+## Latest updates

-The project receives a "Honorable Mention" on Bellingcat’s April 2023 Hackathon: "The judges liked how it used existing workflows (navigating the web) to allow for knowledge extraction, even though its architecture is not easily accessible".
+* 24/04/2023 **The project wins a "Honorable Mention" on Bellingcat’s April 2023 Hackathon**: "The judges liked how it used existing workflows (navigating the web) to allow for knowledge extraction, even though its architecture is not easily accessible".

 Team members: